rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 6. If there is a linked list at that index, the linked list is traversed until the key is found.

 - **Collisions**
 When two keys hash to the same index, this is called a collision.
 To handle collisions, HashMap uses separate chaining (linked list or tree).
+It will create another LinkedList at same bucket and store the value.
 - **Performance**
 A good hash function distributes objects evenly.
 A good implementation of hashCode and equals method is required to avoid unwanted behavior.

+### HashSet internall working
+A HashSet in Java utilizes a HashMap internally to store its elements.
+When a HashSet is created, a corresponding HashMap is also instantiated.
+The elements added to the HashSet are stored as keys in this HashMap, with a constant dummy value associated with each key.
+This mechanism ensures that each element in the HashSet is unique, as duplicate keys are not permitted in a HashMap.
+When an element is added to the HashSet using the `add()` method, the `put()` method of the internal HashMap is invoked.
+The element being added becomes the key, and a predefined constant value, often named `PRESENT`, serves as its associated value.
+If the `put()` method returns `null`, it indicates that the key was not already present in the HashMap, and the element is successfully added to the HashSet.
+Conversely, if the `put()` method returns a non-null value, it signifies that the key already exists, and the new element is not added, maintaining the uniqueness of the HashSet.
+The `remove()` and `contains()` methods of the HashSet also leverage the internal HashMap's functionalities.
+The `remove()` method removes the key-value pair associated with the specified element, while the `contains()` method checks for the existence of the element as a key in the HashMap.
+These operations ensure the efficient management and retrieval of elements within the HashSet.

 ---
 ## 75. How does garbage collection work in java?